Above: The ultimate Uber. The ride sharing company is investing heavily in self-driving vehicles. Photo courtesy Uber Newsroom.

 France fined Uber executives 800,000 euros for “operating an illegal car service” in June and was working on laws to limit Uber’s access to licensed drivers.

 Faced with regulations limiting their capacity to operate in Austin, Texas, both Uber and Lyft left the city.
+No more coupons for a free ride.

 Much of Uber’s success over the seven years it has been in operation can be attributed to the growth of smartphone and an inventive use of powerful backend technology to support customer desire and demand.